Genio 1200 QSG

 and confirm that you can see a rotating cube as shown in below figure.kmscube

-Press CTRL+C to stop displaying the rotating cube.
+Type CTRL+C to stop displaying the rotating cube.

 Display a rotating triangle

 This is a simple demonstration GLES program that draws a rotating colorized triangle on a transparent Wayland window.
-This program is not responsible for creating the window, and instead merely renders its content on an existing window which weston creates.
-So, before launching it, we must start weston.
+This program is not responsible for creating the window, and instead merely renders its content on an existing window which Weston creates.
+So, before launching it, we must start Weston.

 Start